 - Medicines to treat signs and symptoms

 This type of overdose can be extremely dangerous and difficult to treat.
-Serious harm and death can occur if the person is not immediately treated.
+Heart rhythm problems are common, and serious harm and death can occur if the person is not treated right away.

 Levine M, Ruha A-M. Antidepressants.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 151.